On a star with expanding isotropic fluid: Energy density and pressures

 \section{Energy density and pressures}

 Let us find now the parameters of the anisotropic fluid once the mass function has been determined.
 One obtains from (3.9) that

 An important observation is that $\rho,~p_{r},~p_{t}$ depend only on time and not on the radial coordinate.
 They are constant on a hypersurface of constant time; that is not a consequence of the separation of variables in the expression of $m(t,r)$.
+Moreover, one observes that $p_{r} = p_{t}$, i.e. the fluid is isotropic, with equally radial and transversal pressures.
 It is clear that only $\rho$ is positive for any time.

-One observes that $\rho<|p_{r}|$ and the dominant energy condition (DEC) is not satisfied.
+It is worth noting that $\rho<|p_{r}|$ and the dominant energy condition (DEC) is not satisfied.
 The same is valid for the other energy conditions.
 However, that is valid for short times.
-If $t>>1/2k$, the time dependent term in the expressions of $p_{r}$ and $p_{t}$ may be neglected and we obtain $\rho = -p_{r} = -p_{t} = 3k^{2}$.
-The expanding fluid becomes isotropic and the stress tensor is of de Sitter type, with $\Lambda = k^{2} = 8\pi b/3$ and the scalar curvature $R = 1/k \approx 10 Km$, a value of the order of the radius of a neutron star or a quark star.
+If $t>>1/2k$, the time dependent term in the expressions of the pressures may be neglected and we obtain $\rho = -p_{r} = -p_{t} = 3k^{2}$.
+The expanding isotropic fluid has a de Sitter type stress tensor, with $\Lambda = k^{2} = 8\pi b/3$ and the radius of curvature $R = 1/k \approx 30 Km$, a value of the order of the radius of a neutron star or a quark star.
 Noting that a de Sitter geometry has been also proposed in \cite{HC1} for the metric inside a hadron.
 Another interesting property of the energy density and pressures from (4.1) is that they are time-symmetric such that the model may be extended for $t<0$, when the system is supposed to collapse.